ushelp/EasyShiro/doc/readme-en.md

 ---------------

+EasyShiro is a security extension components based Shiro.
+Based on the RBAC (Role Based Access Control) Web permission model based on database rights management and **Web URL authorization**, provides general Shiro security management support, as well as richer and more powerful function options.

+Least version:  `2.4.0-RELEASE`

 ## Introduction

 - **Apache Shiro**

   [Apache Shiro](http://shiro.apache.org/ " Apache Shiro ") is the most powerful and comprehensive Java security management framework that provides user authentication, authorization (based on roles and permissions), Session management, encryption, Web and third-party integration, and so on.
 But Apache Shiro just a security engine, not a rights management system, rights management system daily projects still need to achieve their own, different projects often need to customize a number of different security components, and the configuration is complicated.

 - **EasyShiro**

  EasyShiro based Shiro is a security extension components.
 Based rights management database and **Web URL authorization** RBAC (Role Based Access Control) Web permissions model provides a common Shiro security management support.

-  Use EasyShiro, only a simple configuration can be applied to the power of Shiro projects go, Shiro reduce complexity, simplify security integration, and enhance its capabilities to provide **CAPTCHA**, **auto login**, **login is locked**,**configuration error message**, **interceptor**,** Ajax response** etc. support.

-  EasyShiro provides a complete **generic configuration template** ( `shiro.ini`,` spring-shiro.xml`), only added to the jar package, on request adjusting section configuration options to complete the integration, to enjoy the full support of Shiro.
+## EasyShiro Featuter

+1. Support RBAC rights management based on database rights management and **Web URL** authorizations

+2. Enhanced simplified Shiro unified component support.
+Provide common **CAPTCHA**, **Automatic login**, **Login lock**, **Error message configuration**, **Interceptor**, **Ajax response**, etc. support

+3. Simplifies configuration and simplifies security integration, reducing Shiro's complexity.
+Just add the `jar` package and adjust some of the configuration( `Shiro.ini`,` spring-shiro.xml`)  options as required to complete the integration and enjoy the complete Shiro stand by

+4. **LockLogin** login lock based on `User` and` IP` and provides login lock management system **LockLoginManagement**

-## Main feature
+## Main module

 ### 1. Enhanced Simplified Shiro unified component support